 Do No Harm Act

-The Religious Freedom Restoration Act (RFRA) was enacted in 1993 to serve as a shield to defend the rights of religious minorities.
-However, at times, RFRA has been used as a sword to discriminate against women and LGBTQ Americans.
-Congresswoman Trahan is an original cosponsor of the Do No Harm Act, which was introduced on February 28, 2019.
-This bill would properly narrow the scope of RFRA to end such abuses.
-Specifically, the bill would clarify that RFRA does not apply in cases involving discrimination, child labor and abuse, worker rights, or access to health care and public accommodations.
-These are fundamental civil rights protections afforded to all Americans and should not be subject to unfair religious exemptions.
+The Religious Freedom Restoration Act (RFRA) was enacted in 1993 to protect and defend the rights of religious minorities.
+However, too often, RFRA has been used as justification to discriminate against women and LGBTQ+ Americans.
+Congresswoman Trahan is an original cosponsor of the Do No Harm Act (H.R.
+1450), which would properly narrow the scope of RFRA to end such abuses.
+Specifically, the bill would clarify that RFRA does not apply in cases involving discrimination, child labor and abuse, workers rights, or access to health care and public accommodations.
+These are fundamental human rights and should be afforded to each and every American.